kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## Ebon Hawk to Telos
 - Immediate dialog cutscene after the load screen: 6,2 -> 4,3,3 (+1 LSP -> +1 LSP)
 - Cast Burst of speed, turn around and run through to the right to where Kreia resides on the Ebon Hawk.
-  - Now we have quite a lengthy conversation with Kreia so it is a good idea when learning to make a save here just incase you make a mistake, this will give us `+`8 LSP, if not done correctly you will not be able to finish Korriban.
+  - *Now we have quite a lengthy conversation with Kreia so it is a good idea when learning to make a save here just incase you make a mistake, this will give us +8 LSP, if not done correctly you will not be able to finish Korriban.*
 - Speak to Kreia: 2x7,1,3,1x10,4,3,2,1x6,2,1 (+8 LSP)
 - Now run back to the Cockpit and speak to Atton: 1x- (+1 LSP)
 - Use the Galaxy Map and select Telos.
 (1 left)